simp/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 * A SIMP client can be PXE booted using the kickstart files from the SIMP ISO
 * A SIMP client can use the SIMP server for DNS
-* A SIMP ISO can be bootstrapped for the 'simp-lite' scenario with default boot options
-* A 'simp-lite' client operates with a SIMP server
+* A 'simp_lite' client operates with a SIMP server

   - login operations (PAM, LDAP, local user)
   - NFS operations (home directory)
   - logging operations (rsyslog)
   - auditing operations

-* A SIMP ISO can be bootstrapped for the 'poss' scenario with default boot options
-* A 'simp-poss' client operates with a SIMP server
+* A 'simp_poss' client operates with a SIMP server
 * The SIMP server can be converted from FIPS enabled to FIPS disabled mode.
 * The SIMP server can be converted from Selinux enforcing to Selinux